-Remission in people with Type 2 diabetes means that your blood sugar levels go back to normal and you don’t need to take diabetes medication any more.
+Diabetes remission in people with Type 2 diabetes means that your blood sugar levels are healthy without needing to take any diabetes medication.

 Type 2 diabetes is still a serious condition.
 It can be lifelong and get worse over time for many, but it doesn’t have to be like this for everyone.

 Most people treat their Type 2 diabetes with medication, diet and exercise.
-But some people are able to stop taking medication and put it into remission.
+But some people are able to stop taking medication and put their diabetes into remission.
 This can be life-changing.

-Here we’ll explain what aiming for remission could mean for you, how we’re leading the way with our ground-breaking research and share stories from more people like Karen who’ve put their Type 2 diabetes into remission.
+Here we’ll explain what aiming for diabetes remission could mean for you, how we’re leading the way with our ground-breaking research and share stories from more people like Shivali who’ve put their Type 2 diabetes into remission.

-Remission is when you’ve got normal blood sugar levels and your doctor says you don’t need to take any diabetes medication any more.
-But what’s normal?
+Diabetes remission in people with Type 2 diabetes means that your blood sugar levels are healthy without needing to take any diabetes medication.
+But what does healthy really mean?
 We’re working with international experts to agree this, but our researchers used an HbA1c level of 48mmol/mol (6.5%) or less to define remission.
 We've got more information about HbA1c levels and advice on how to bring them down.

 And we don’t say diabetes reversal or cure.
 We use the term remission because Type 2 diabetes might come back – we don’t know if it’s permanent.